Azure/acs-engine/docs/kubernetes/hybrid-environment.md

 - Subnets where you deploy Kubernetes must be sized according to your scaling plan
 - You must account for [Kubernetes control plane](https://kubernetes.io/docs/concepts/overview/components/) services
 - Network Security must be applied at the subnet level, using Azure NSG
-- You can avoid masquerading on outgoing network calls (packets origin are the pod ip, not the node ip)
+- You can avoid masquerading on outgoing network calls (packets origin are the pod IP, not the node IP)

 #### Kubenet

 The built-in kubernetes network plugin is [Kubenet](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#kubenet).
-Kubenet assigns virtual ips to the pods running in the cluster that are not part of the physical network infrastructure.
+Kubenet assigns virtual IPs to the pods running in the cluster that are not part of the physical network infrastructure.
 The nodes are then configured to forward and masquerade the network calls using iptables rules.
-This means you can plan for a much smaller address space on your network as only the nodes will get an ip address.
+This means you can plan for a much smaller address space on your network as only the nodes will get an IP address.

 ## Kubernetes Services